ibm-cloud-docs/power-iaas/network-architecture-WIP.md

   4. [Configure the GRE service](https://cloud.ibm.com/docs/power-iaas?topic=power-iaas-configuring-power#gre-tunneling) on the IBM Power Systems Virtual Server network to establish a GRE tunnel and to enable bring-your-own-IP address (BYOIP) to the Power Server environment.
 A Virtual Router Appliance or equivalent is required in IBM Cloud because you cannot use a VPN connection to directly connect to the Power Systems Virtual Server instance.
     For tutorial on a site-to-site IPSec VPN using a Virtual Router Appliance (VRA), see [VPN into a secure private network](https://cloud.ibm.com/docs/virtual-router-appliance?topic=solution-tutorials-configuring-IPSEC-VPN).

-## IBM Power on-premises environment to colo connection
+## IBM Power on-premises environment to Power IaaS connection by using IBM Cloud Connect or Megaport
 {: #onprem-to-colo}

-You can connect your IBM Power on-premises environment to a colo by using **IBM Cloud Connect or Megaport**.
+You can connect your IBM Power on-premises environment to a Power IaaS by using **IBM Cloud Connect or Megaport** as shown in the following diagram.

   ![Power Systems Virtual Server private on-premises to colo connection](./images/network-onprem-colo.png "Power Systems Virtual Server private on-premises to colo connection"){: caption="Figure 5.
 Power Systems Virtual Server private on-premise to Colo connection" caption-side="bottom"}

-## IBM Power IaaS location connectivity by using IBM Cloud network backbone and proxy routers
+## IBM Power IaaS locations connectivity by using IBM Cloud network backbone and proxy routers
 {: #colo-to-colo-megaport}

-You can connect a colo to a colo by using **Direct Link and IBM Cloud Connect or Megaport**.
+You can connect multiple Power Systems Virtual Server locations by using **Direct Link**, or **IBM Cloud Connect**, or **Megaport**.

-When connecting a colo to a colo by using Megaport, you might need a [Megaport Cloud Router (MCR)](https://knowledgebase.megaport.com/megaport-cloud-router/what-is-mcr/){: new_window}{: external}.
-If you want to route to more than one location from your colo, you must use an MCR (unless your router can perform this function).
+When connecting a Power IaaS Loaction-1 to Power IaaS Location-2 by using Megaport, you might need a [Megaport Cloud Router (MCR)](https://knowledgebase.megaport.com/megaport-cloud-router/what-is-mcr/){: new_window}{: external} unless network connectivity is through a customer router. <!--If you want to route to more than one location from your colo, you must use an MCR (unless your router can perform this function).
 In some cases, an MCR is not required.
-For example, you only need one Megaport port open to perform a data replication between *DAL13* and *WDC04*.
+For example, you only need one Megaport port open to perform a data replication between *DAL13* and *WDC04*-->.
 Consult an IBM Cloud Connect or Megaport representative for specific network requirements.

   ![Power Systems Virtual Server colo to colo connection](./images/Locations-connectivity-byusing-cloud-connect-or-megaport.png "Power Systems Virtual Server Colo to Colo connection"){: caption="Figure 6.
 Power Systems Virtual Server Colo to Colo connection (Megaport)" caption-side="bottom"}